USS Limestone

 USS Limestone (IX-158), a Trefoil-class concrete barge designated an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for limestone, a rock consisting chiefly of calcium carbonate, which yields lime when burned.

 The ship was laid down 5 January 1944 by Barrett & Hilp, Belair Shipyard, in San Francisco, under a Maritime Commission contract (MC Hull 1338), and named Corundum (IX-164) on 7 February 1944.
-Launched on 25 March 1944, sponsored by Mrs. Leo Heagerty, she was renamed and redesignated Limestone (IX-158) on 23 May 1944, acquired by the Navy on 14 October 1944, and placed in service the same day.
+Launched on 25 March 1944, sponsored by Mrs. Leo Heagerty, she was renamed and redesignated Limestone (IX-158) on 23 May 1944, acquired by the Navy on 14 October 1944, and placed in service the same day under command of Lt.
+W. T. Bresnahan USNR.

 Service history

-Limestone was towed to Subic Bay, Philippine Islands, for use as a United States Army and United States Marine Corps stores barge.
-Limestone served near the advance bases in the Pacific until she returned to the United States in 1946.
-She was placed out of service 12 December 1946 at Seattle, Washington, and was sold to Foss Launch and Tug Company on 11 September 1947.
+Limestone was towed to Eniwetok via Majuro, by USS Ute arriving on 1st February 1945.
+She was placed out of service 12 December 1946 at Seattle, Washington, and was sold to Foss Launch and Tug Company on 11 September 1947 for $3,511.00.
+Converted by Todd Shipyards into a floating dock & was in use as such at the port of Anchorage, Alaska by July, 1960, possibly as a joint venture of Foss Launch and Tug Company and Alaska Aggregate Corporation.
+Ship may have been demolished in place to build a permanent pier.